Enterprise-CMCS/macpro-mako/docs/docs/developer-guide/launch-darkly.md

 #### Notes
 - Once you have access to LaunchDarkly you can switch on feature flags which should show/hide various features.
+- Access codes for UI, API, and mobile all live in AWS System Parameter Store.
+They were ddistrubted by Keith Littlejohn.
+We do not have access to the environment's api keys.
+If we need to rotate them please reach out to him.
+- There is three environments in LaunchDarkly for Mako: Dev, IMPL, and Production which point to our three environments.
+Dev is used for our ephemeral environments.